Code-Institute-Submissions/kuua/README.md

 # KUUA

-## Pop Art Gallery ##
+## Pop Art Gallery

 A gallery showcasing pieces of art for sale.
 The gallery collaborates with VUMc in Amsterdam, a hospital devoted to advance research in chronic diseases.
 KUUA donates 50% of their profits and aims to become a patron of the hospital.

 I've designed and built this website to display and promote Pop Art as a way of both building a business and doing good, hoping to get attention from the public and amplify what VUMc is doing.

-Today, the work exhibited is from one painter, but it is the aim of KUUA to become a go-to online gallery for aspiring artists to collaborate.
+Today, the work exhibited is from one painter (me), but it is the aim of KUUA to become a go-to online gallery for aspiring artists to collaborate.

+KUUA is the name of a .com owned by me.
+The logo has been created by me

 ## UX